 The conceptual benefits of co-optimised distributed energy resources and network functions have been investigated in several jurisdictions.
 However, there is only limited operating experience since there is significant lead time in developing the capability including the very significant amount of data that is required.
-Software algorithms and systems that utilise real time data are also essential ingredients of a fully operational approach to optimising the performance.
+Software algorithms and systems that utilise real time data are also essential ingredients of a fully operational approach to optimising the performance of networks and customer distributed energy resources.
 There is also a trade-off between transaction costs and benefits of increasingly complex arrangements which need to be assessed progressively in the light of experience.

-At the same time there are a range of essential functions that are extensions of the current distribution network responsibilities.
+At the same time, there are a range of essential functions that are extensions of the current distribution network responsibilities.
 These will provide the initial steps to unlock this value.
-Therefore, a staged approach is preferred, with successive development occurring when the benefits of the previous stage are identified and proven.
+Therefore, a staged approach is recommended, with successive development occurring when the benefits of the previous stage are identified and proven.

-Finding 5: The development of a NOM is a no regrets action.
+Finding 5: The progressive development and implementation of a Network Optimisation Market (NOM) is a no regrets action.

 There is an intrinsic relationship between a potential future distribution level energy market and the development of the NOM.
 This is because the same distributed energy resources can provide services and be compensated in both markets.

 While the ideal approach may be to develop consistent market arrangements for both purposes, this would require prejudging the future development of nascent energy markets and digital platforms.
 The development of NOM processes and structures represents a no regrets approach which avoids unnecessary delays but would not foreclose the future potential for alternative market structures where they are justified.